Lyons Lions: History

 Minor league baseball in Lyons, Kansas began with the 1909 Lyons "Lions."
 Lyons became members of the reformed eight–team Class D level Kansas State League.
 The Arkansas City-Winfield Twins, Great Bend Millers, Hutchinson Salt Packers, McPherson Merry Macks, Newton Railroaders, Strong City-Cottonwood Falls Twins and Wellington Dukes joined Lyons as 1909 league members.

 In their first season of play, the Lyons Lions won the 1909 Kansas State League championship.
 Lyons ended the 1909 season with a record of 61–37, to finish first in the Kansas State League.
-The Lions finished 0.5 games ahead of the 2nd place Hutchinson Salt Packers as Cecil Bankhead served as manager in leading the team to the championship.
+The Lions finished 0.5 games ahead of the second place Hutchinson Salt Packers as Cecil Bankhead served as manager in leading the team to the championship.
 Pitcher Robert Hassler of Lyons led the league with 25 wins and 193 strikeouts.
 No playoffs were held for the duration of the league.

 On June 21, 1909, Lyons and McPherson played a 21–inning game at McPherson.
 Lyons defeated the McPherson Merry Macks 2–1 in the contest, which was played in 2:50.

-Continuing play in 1910, Lyons finished 3rd in the Kansas State League standings.
+Continuing play in 1910, Lyons placed third in the Kansas State League standings.
 The Lyons Lions finished the 1910 season with a record of 57–53 as Cecil Bankhead, Joe Riggert, Hi Ebright and John Jones served as managers.
 Player/manager Joe Riggert led the Kansas State League with a .362 batting average and 13 home runs, while teammate Walt Sizemore led the league with 18 wins.
-The Lions finished 13.5 games behind the 1st place Hutchinson Salt Packers in the final standings.
+The Lions finished 13.5 games behind the first place Hutchinson Salt Packers in the final standings.